Seniors have more trouble sleeping through the night

 - Ask if pain from medical conditions or medication side effects could be causing problems with sleep.
 Find out if increasing / decreasing doses, changing the drug, or changing medication timing could improve the situation.

-- Ask if a light painkiller (like acetaminophen) before bed or a safer sleep aid (like certain antihistamines) would be safe and helpful.
+- Ask if a light pain reliever (like acetaminophen) before bed or a safer sleep aid (like certain antihistamines) would be safe and helpful.

 2. Experiment with lifestyle changes